- State-of-the-art mass spectrometry instrumentation (amongst world-leading)

 Headley, J.V., Peru, K.M. & Barrow, M.P.
 (2016) “Advances in mass spectrometric characterization of naphthenic acids fraction compounds in oil sands environmental samples and crude oil-a review.”
 Mass Spectrom.
 Rev., 35(2), pp. 311-328.

 The Ion Cyclotron Resonance Laboratory has assessed the circumstances pertaining to the coronavirus pandemic and has established new working practices that enable safe continuation of research.
-The focus of the mitigation efforts has been the acquisition of new FTICR data and the laboratory reopened during the summer of 2020.
-Arrangements have also been put in place which permit remote data analysis and remote meetings at/between Warwick and Environment and Climate Change Canada, which grant researchers increased flexibility and offer a resilient approach should there be a resurgence of the coronavirus.
+The focus of the mitigation efforts has been the acquisition of new FTICR data and these measures have been in place since the summer of 2020.
+Arrangements have also been put in place which permit remote data analysis and remote meetings at/between Warwick, Environment and Climate Change Canada, and Natural Resources Canada, which grant researchers increased flexibility and offer a resilient approach should there be a resurgence of the coronavirus.